TerrainBento/terrainbento/README.md

 #### A note to developers

 If you plan to develop with terrainbento, please fork terrainbento, clone the forked repository, and replace `python setup.py install` with `python setup.py develop`.
+If you have any questions, please contact us by making an Issue.

 ## How to cite